AI Scan of Calories in Burger

 16gFat

-Macronutrients: The Essential Protein and Fat Ratio
+Macronutrients: Protein and Fat Content

-Micronutrients: The Iron and B-Vitamin Advantage
+Micronutrients: Iron and B-Vitamins

 🔥 How to burn 354 Calories (1 standard cheeseburger)?